Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-Unlike other ancient cultures, there are very few famous legendary artifacts or weapons in classic Chinese mythology.
+Unlike other ancient cultures, there are very few famous legendary artifacts or magical weapons in classic Chinese legends and mythology.

-Few gods or demons wield artifacts that are specifically named.
+Few gods or demons wield magical objects that are specifically named.
 Even with the exception, names given were assigned by storytellers or scholars in later centuries, and have little to do with actual religious or folkloric beliefs.

 Names in brackets are written in Simplified Chinese characters i.e. the form used in the People’s Republic of China.

-It is not possible to include every single supernatural artifact named in Journey to the West and Investiture of the Gods; this list will extend to the length of a novella.
+It is also impossible to include every single supernatural artifact named in Journey to the West and Investiture of the Gods; this list will extend to the length of a novella.
 Listed are the more unique and famous ones.

-Legendary artifacts from the above-mentioned novels will be marked as such:
+Lastly, legendary artifacts from the above-mentioned fantasy sagas will be marked as such:

 - From Journey to the West (J)